 1) Define Sprint Goal –

 Each Sprint needs to have a potentially releasable deliverable.
 How do we achieve that?
 By having a clearly defined Sprint goal.
-Imagine if we pick up half of the login, half of the registration, and few stories of home page in a Sprint.
+Imagine if we pick up half of the login, half of the registration, and few stories of the home page in a Sprint.
 Theoretically, we are still progressing, and work is getting done, but can we release it?
 Therefore, we must define the Sprint goal first.

 Who defines it?
 The responsibility to determine the Sprint goal is with the product owner.
 However, the team is equally involved as well, so that they all are on the same page on the Sprint goal.
 The basis of the Sprint goal is the essential features of the product that needs to build first.
 One of the critical inputs in defining the Sprint goal is the latest product, increment.
 In other words, it means, if a product is already under development, then what functionalities we have already created and what makes the best sense to pick up next.

 As an example, if we are building Cart functionality of a website, and in Sprint 1, we could complete only half of it, then it would make more sense to complete the rest of it before taking any other features.
-Examples of Sprint goal could be – ” Create login and registration capabilities for customers so they can utilize email and social login features”Sprint goal should not be vague – E.g., Improve performance of home page.
-Instead, we should have a clear goal like Improve page load time of the home page by 10%.
+Examples of Sprint goal could be – ” Create login and registration capabilities for customers so they can utilize email and social login features”Sprint goal should not be vague – E.g., Improve performance of the home page.
+Instead, we should have a clear goal like Improve the page load time of the home page by 10%.

 2) Story Selection –

 Now that we know the Sprint goal and the team’s alignment with it, the next step is to select the stories that correspond to the Sprint goal.
 One of the critical inputs to the Sprint planning meeting is – the product backlog.
 It has all the stories that need work, and the team selects the stories from this backlog.
 Product Owner helps in prioritizing this list.
-Which, in turn, ensures that the correct alignment of the Story chosen to the Sprint goals.
+This, in turn, ensures that the correct alignment of the Story chosen to the Sprint goals.
 Once we select the stories for the Sprint, they are called Sprint Backlog.
 The product owner helps in clarifying any doubts that the development team may have on the Story description.

 3) Capacity Planning –